stridecolossus/JOVE/docs/blog/part-5-terrain/improvements.md

 }
 ```

-The builder also provides a convenience method to initialise the results to a long data type (which requires a specific query flag as well as the `stride` field):
+We also provide a convenience method to initialise the results to a long data type, which requires a specific query flag as well as setting the `stride` field appropriately:

 ```java
 public ResultBuilder longs() {